Amehran/Amehran/pages/woodworking.md

     title: "The Swimmer"
 ---

-Ideally, software engineering is the art of defining constraints and executing logic within them.
-Woodworking is **exactly** the same—except `Ctrl+Z` doesn't exist, and a merge conflict means you've ruined a $200 piece of Walnut.

-I approach woodworking not just as a hobby, but as a practice ground for **critical thinking**.
-It forces a level of foresight and disciplined planning that directly translates back to system architecture.
+When I'm not architecting mobile and AI systems, you'll usually find me in the workshop—because for me, woodworking is the purest form of engineering.

+In software, we define constraints, design structures, and solve problems with precision.
+In woodworking, the same principles apply—but with higher stakes.
+There's no Ctrl+Z, no rollback, no safe sandbox.
+A wrong cut is a production bug, and a merge conflict means you've just turned a $200 piece of walnut into expensive scrap.

+That pressure forces a different level of critical thinking, anticipation, and disciplined execution—the exact soft skills that drive my career as a mobile engineer and AI developer.

+Woodworking has become my off-screen training ground.
+It sharpens my ability to:
+- **Plan architectures** before touching a tool or writing a line of code
+- **Analyze constraints** and adapt to them in real time
+- **Debug failures** in an environment where nature doesn't compromise
+- **Build with intention**, creativity, and long-term thinking

+For me, it's more than a hobby—it's a complementary engineering discipline.
+It keeps my mind sharp, keeps me solving problems in new ways, and keeps me connected to why I love building systems in the first place.

 ## 📐 The "Architecture" Phase (Planning & CAD)
 Just as I wouldn't write a line of code without a sequence diagram, I don't make a single cut without a blueprint.